 These turrets are not suitable for models of US Navy cruisers of World War Two.
 Those ships carried 8"/55 cal. turrets of a different design (available separately).

 - overall dimensions accurately scaled from official US Navy drawings

 - six crew access doors with raised hinge, rain deflector and dog details

-- 158 hex-head exterior bolts properly sized, numbered and positioned according to photos of the actual turrets
+- hex-head exterior bolts and rivets accurately sized, numbered and positioned according to photos of the actual turrets

 - separate trunnion, slotted for your favorite brass barrels (barrels not included) to allow you to position the guns to any realistic elevation from -5 degrees to +40 degrees just like the real turret

 - heavy turret-bottom supporting structure per photos of the actual turrets

 © Model Monkey Book and Hobby.
 This 3D-printed item may not be copied or recast.

 From Wikipedia: "The 8"/55 caliber gun (spoken "eight-inch-fifty-five-caliber") formed the main battery of United States Navy heavy cruisers and two early aircraft carriers.
 United States naval gun terminology indicates the gun barrel had an internal diameter of 8 inches (203 mm), and the barrel was 55 calibers long (barrel length is 8 inch × 55 = 440 inches or 11 meters).